-The mines are reached by a seven-kilometer gravel road from the village of Velardeña which is reached by highway from Torreón and Durango.
+The mines are reached by a seven-kilometer gravel road from the village of Velardeña which is reached by paved highway from Torreón and Durango.
 The Velardeña mining district is situated in a temperate hot, semi-arid region.

 Although we do not have defined mineral reserves pursuant to S-K 1300 and the Velardeña Properties are in the exploration stage, we have extracted minerals from the Velardeña Properties in the past.
 Of the two underground mines comprising the Velardeña Properties, the Velardeña mine includes five different major vein systems including the Terneras, Roca Negra, San Mateo, Santa Juana and San Juanes systems.
 During 2015, we mined from the San Mateo, Terneras and Roca Negra vein systems as well as the Santa Juana vein system to augment grades as mining and processing rates ramped up.
+From December 2023 to February 2024, we mined from the Santa Juana, San Mateo, and Roca Negra vein systems.

 We own a 300-tonne per day flotation sulfide mill situated near the town of Velardeña.
 The mill includes three flotation circuits in which we can process sulfide material to make lead, zinc and pyrite concentrates.
 We also own a conventional 550-tonne per day cyanide leach oxide mill with a Merrill-Crowe precipitation circuit and flotation circuit located adjacent to our Chicago mine.
+We are currently processing oxide material at the oxide mill by contract on a trial basis.
 We continue to evaluate and search for other oxide and sulfide feed sources, focusing on sources within haulage distance of our sulfide and oxide mills at the Velardeña Properties.